© Copyright 2018

 Dragana Martinovic is a Professor of Mathematics Education at University of Windsor, where she leads the Human Development Technologies Research Group.
 Dragana is a Fellow of the Fields Institute for Research in Mathematical Sciences and a Co-Director of the newly organized Fields Centre for Mathematics Education.
 She is a recipient of the Excellence in Mentoring Award at University of Windsor.
 In her research Dragana explores ways in which technology can improve teaching and learning outcomes, and the digital literacy skills needed for a successful learner and worker of the 21st century.
 She is dedicated to supporting teacher-led research and providing opportunities for all involved in education to collaboratively work towards increasing student engagement, success, and love for learning.

-Dragana currently co-chairs several knowledge mobilization networks: the School Board University Research Exchange (SURE) network and the Fields Cognitive Science Network for Empirical Study of Mathematics and How it is Learned, and is a founding and current co-editor of the Springer book series, Mathematics Education in the Digital Era, and the Fields Mathematics Education Journal.
+Dragana is on the Executive for the Mathematics Knowledge Network, hosted by the Fields Centre for Mathematics Education.
+She currently co-chairs the Mathematics Leadership Community of Practice (since 2016) and the Fields Cognitive Science Network for Empirical Study of Mathematics and How it is Learned, and is a founding and current co-editor of the Springer book series, Mathematics Education in the Digital Era, and Editor-in-Chief of the Fields Mathematics Education Journal.
 Dragana has also organized multiple knowledge mobilization events, such as international conferences related to research in mathematics education, and regional Research-to-Practice festivals and Learning Fairs, featuring teachers as researchers, and celebrating the process and the outcomes of collaborative inquiry in Ontario.

 Together with Dragana, Co-directors of the Fields Cognitive Science Network, an international and interdisciplinary network of researchers, are Marcel Danesi (Anthropology, University of Toronto) and Rafael Núñez (Cognitive Science, UC San Diego).
 In March 2013, the network had a very successful workshop at the Fields Institute, with an excellent group of international speakers.
 In collaboration with Lincom EU, the network has also published three books in the series: Interdisciplinary Studies on the Nature of Mathematics .